A-Z of Student Services

 Berkshire Hall & Pinney Hall

-This fitness area located in Berkshire Hall contains a modern fitness room with treadmills, ellipticals, weight machines, etc. as well as a large room in the former theater for fitness classes such as Zumba and Yoga.
-The new Westside Colonial Fitness Zone in Pinney Hall, with similar equipment, opened for fall 2017.
-The facilities, including locker rooms, are open to current students, faculty and staff.
+The midtown fitness area located in Berkshire Hall contains a modern fitness room with treadmills, ellipticals, weight machines, etc. as well as 2 large fitness studios for individual training and fitness classes such as Zumba and Yoga.
+There are also baseball and softball batting cages available for student use, and a gymnasium for open recreation.
+The new Westside Colonial Fitness Zone in Pinney Hall, with similar equipment and its own fitness studio, opened in fall 2017.
+All recreation facilities are open to current students, faculty, and staff.
 Hours are posted on the web at wcsu.edu/recreation.

 Deadlines to apply for Bachelor Candidate graduation:

 December graduation (apply by April 1); January (Intersession) graduation (apply by April 1); May graduation (apply by November 1); August graduation (apply by February 1)

 Deadlines to apply for Graduate (Masters and Ed.D.) graduation: January graduation (apply by October 1); May graduation (apply by December 1); August graduation (apply by February 1).

 Dr. Walter Cramer, Dean of Students

 Community Service is very important to WCSU and its students.
 Every year in September WCSU holds its annual Day of Service when students, faculty, and staff go out into the community to volunteer their time and labor to help local not-for-profit organizations and clean up the town.
 However, WCSU staff and students also volunteer year round.
 Our community service webpage helps to match volunteers with opportunities and allows everyone to log their hours served.